 First, forget everything you've ever heard about needing to load, de-load, or cycle creatine.
 Forget the complex protocols of taking 20g for multiple days, then tapering down, cycling on, cycling off, etc.

 I used to do this back in the day too, but repeatedly, any studies on creatine that begin right out of the gate with 5-10g (or less in some cases) taken daily show significant benefits that seem no different (and seem to eliminate any cramping or bloating issues) compared to complex or larger loading protocols.

-Sure, creatine loading can have surface-level benefits, such as enabling you to see if you respond to creatine or slightly “speeding up” seeing some benefits by causing faster saturation of creatine in muscles.
-And yes, due to water retention from larger doses of creatine, you may be able to see yourself appearing to get bigger or have more full muscles, but this offers nothing more than a quick and temporary psychological benefit, often accompanied by annoying bloating or cramping.
+Sure, creatine loading can have surface-level benefits, such as enabling you to see if you respond to creatine, or slightly “speeding up” seeing some benefits by causing faster saturation of creatine in muscles.
+And yes, due to water retention from larger doses of creatine, you may be able to see yourself appearing to get bigger or having more full muscles, but this offers nothing more than a quick and temporary psychological benefit, often accompanied by annoying bloating or cramping.

 As for cycling on and off creatine throughout the year, there’s no reason for this layer of complexity either.
-Creatine is one of the most well-researched supplements out there, and there have been zero negative side effects shown in those who, like me, use small doses of creatine daily for long periods of time (which I've been doing for 20 years at 5 g/day!).
+Creatine is one of the most well-researched supplements out there, and there have been zero negative side effects shown in those who, like me, use small doses of creatine daily for long periods of time (which I've been doing for 20 years at 5g/day!).

 If you should decide you do indeed want to load/cycle creatine, it generally works like this:

 - 20-25 g per day for 5-7 days